ilabcode/pyhgf/README.md

 # Acknoledgements

-This implementation of the Hierarchical Gaussian Filter was largely inspired by the original Matlab implementation (https://translationalneuromodeling.github.io/tapas).
-A Julia implementation can be found https://github.com/ilabcode/HGF.jl.
+This implementation of the Hierarchical Gaussian Filter was largely inspired by the original [Matlab implementation](https://translationalneuromodeling.github.io/tapas).
+A Julia implementation can be found [here](https://github.com/ilabcode/HGF.jl).

 ## References